 The head chef, who is also known as the executive chef or chef manager, is someone responsible for all activities in the kitchen.

-His/her job description entails oversees everything going in and out of the kitchen.
+The head chef job description entails oversees everything going in and out of the kitchen.

 It is pertinent that whoever holds this position is able to maintain control of the kitchen.